SivaranjaniSuresh/Game-Recommendation-System/README.md

 ## Overview

-Welcome to the "Game Recommendations on Steam" project repository! 🚀 This project aims to elevate your gaming experience on the Steam platform by providing personalized game recommendations.
+Welcome to the "Game Recommendations on Steam" project! 🚀 This project aims to elevate your gaming experience on the Steam platform by providing personalized game recommendations.
 Leveraging collaborative filtering, content-based filtering, and hybrid models, we're here to deliver accurate and diverse suggestions tailored to your gaming preferences. 🕹️

 ## Datasets 📊